Sue Copsey: Awards and Prizes

 Sue Copsey's first published book, Children Just Like Me, won the Times Educational Supplement Best Children’s Non-fiction Book 1995, the Reader’s Digest Best Children’s Non-fiction Book 1995 and the Blue Peter (BBC) Best Non-fiction Children's Book 1995.

 Several of her later books have been named as Storylines Notable Books and The Ghosts of Moonlight Creek was a Sir Julius Vogel Award Finalist in the Best Youth Novel category in 2017.

-The Ghosts of Tarawera was chosen as a #NZreadaloud title in 2016.
+The Ghosts of Tarawera was chosen as a #NZreadaloud title in 2016 and again in 2025.

 In May 2018, Copsey submitted the winning pitch in the Pitch Perfect competition run as part of the New Zealand Society of Authors’ AGM.
 Vicki Marsdon and Nadine Rubin Nathan of High Spot Literary chose Copsey’s pitch and sold her first adult novel Wife After Wife – a modern re-telling of the story of King Henry VIII - to UK publisher Little, Brown Book Group as part of a two-book deal for publication in 2019, under the pseudonym Olivia Hayfield.
-Her subsequent novels Sister to Sister and Notorious are retellings of the tales of Queen Elizabeth 1 and Richard III.
+Her subsequent novels Sister to Sister, Notorious, and Queen, King, Ace, are retellings of the tales of Queen Elizabeth 1, Richard III and King Arthur.